Special Needs Planning

 Taking care of a loved one with special needs can be highly rewarding, but it can also be overwhelming from time to time.
 Your relative deserves the planning required to ensure they will always have care, but there are legal issues and obstacles that need to be managed along the way with the assistance of a special needs attorney.

-Receiving medical care, the quality of that care, your loved one’s education and where they may live all are all foundational aspects of any special needs plan.
+Receiving medical care, the quality of that care, your loved one’s education, and where they may live, are all foundational aspects of any special needs plan.
 These cannot be overlooked and must be clearly documented.
 These will be the starting point for your special needs lawyer to build the plan.

 Prior to your child turning 18, you would need to apply to the court for guardianship to continue, otherwise you will lose the legal authority to act on their behalf.
 In the extreme circumstance where you become incapacitated or pass away, you should also have someone else designated to take over as guardian to ensure your loved one has their best interests protected.

-Special needs trusts can be very useful when you are providing for your loved one financially or you plan to leave them a financial windfall or a portion of your estate upon passing.
-Proper planning ensures that your special needs loved one has a limited or reduced tax liability, protects them within the guidelines of Medicaid eligibility and protects the funds such that they can ony be used based on the guidelines you set forth.
+Special needs trusts can be very useful when you are providing for your loved one financially or you plan to leave them a financial windfall, or a portion of your estate upon passing.
+Proper planning ensures that your special needs loved one has a limited or reduced tax liability, protects them within the guidelines of Medicaid eligibility, and protects the funds such that they can only be used based on the guidelines you set forth.

 You have to be proactive to make sure your loved one will always have appropriate care.
 Working with a special needs planning attorney that has the experience, care and compassion to get that done is critical.
 Contact us today for an initial consultation and planning session so we can start that process for you immediately.

-The care for a loved one that has a disability or special needs is a serious matter and you should only settle for an experienced special needs trust attorney to assist in planning and execution.
+Caring for a loved one that has a disability, or special needs is a serious matter, and you should only settle for an experienced special needs trust attorney to assist in planning and execution.
 Several types of trusts exist to assist with these special planning challenges.
 Most common are Support Trusts and Special Needs Trusts.

 In order to maintain eligibility for public assistance programs such as SSI, many will elect to use a more effective way to help a loved one with a disability by using a special needs trust.